 Sinners

 But the music also summons something else.
-Remmick (Jack O'Connell), an Irish immigrant vampire who has been sheltering with local Klansmen, arrives at the juke joint with his growing coven.
+Remmick (Jack O'Connell), an Irish immigrant vampire sheltering with local Klansmen, arrives at the juke joint with his growing coven.
 He offers money and music in exchange for entry.
 Smoke refuses.
-And from that refusal, the film pivots into full-blown survival horror.
+And from that refusal, the film pivots into survival horror that is brutal, claustrophobic, and earned.
+Remmick picks off the community one by one.
+Stack is turned.
+Cornbread is turned.
+Mary (Hailee Steinfeld), Stack's white-passing ex-girlfriend, becomes one of the first casualties.
+The survivors barricade and fight with garlic, faith, and whatever weapons they can find.

 Formula: Weighted Score = Severity × Authenticity Multiplier × Centrality Multiplier